Hooch0/Waypoint-Editor/README.md

     {
         _pathHandler = pathHandler;

-        //Custom Timer not included in this package that runs until x amount of time has passed, then triggered a callback.
-Time is calucalted using Unity's Time.DeltaTime.
+        //Custom Timer not included in this package that runs until x amount of time has passed, then triggers a callback.
+Time is calculated using Unity's Time.DeltaTime.
         _timer = new Timer(timeToWait, OnTimerFinished);
         _timer.Start();
         _pathHandler.SuspendPath();